stormpath/stormpath.github.io/source/java/product-guide/index.markdown

     account.addGroup(group);

 Both the account and the group must exist and contain a valid `href` property.
+For more information about assigning accounts to groups, see the <a href="#group-memberships">Group Memberships section</a>.

 <a class="anchor" name="account-remove-group"></a>
 #### Remove an Account from a Group